TOUCH TO INFORM SEMINARS

 “I enjoy how my body and subconscious allow me to learn in a more integrated way; each class brings a new level of learning.”
 Ann

-“I really enjoyed learning to stand on my ‘own two feet’ again and the many years of wisdom and caring for the participants.”
+“I really enjoyed learning to stand on my ‘own two feet’ again and the many years of wisdom and caring for the participants by instructors.”
 SD

 FEE: per Seminar.
 Costs will vary according to when, where and time of registration.
 Early registration fees are available.